DO YOU HAVE TO BE A REGISTERED CHARITY TO BE ELIGIBLE FOR A DONATION FROM WHIRLWIND?

 CAN WE APPLY FOR FUNDING FOR ACTIVITIES FOR A SPECIFIC ETHNIC OR RELIGIOUS GROUP?

 No. The activities we fund must be open to participants of all races, religions and gender.
-More details can be found on our Guidelines Page.
+You can find details on our Guidelines Page.

 WHAT ARE THE MAIN CRITERIA FOR A SUCCESSFUL APPLICATION TO WHIRLWIND?